 I Love Experiences

-That being said, stuff has been my savior during this lockdown.
+Still, stuff has been my savior during this lockdown.
 I am extremely grateful I spent the time to make a livable home because I’ve had to spend a lot of time here.
 A car has become a necessity for many of us as personal protective equipment.
-Gym equipment is important because gyms have been closed.
+Gym equipment is critical when gyms are closed.
 People are less likely to want to rent everything right now because of the fear of contamination.

 The stuff that keeps us rooted in our homes is important, even critical, to our safety and happiness.